derekmerck/hallicrafter/hallicrafter2/examples/uweather/README.md

 ### Decoding

 For packet creation, I use python's `struct` class.
-There is an equivalent JavaScript port of the class available as [JSPack](https://github.com/birchroad/node-jspack).
+There is an equivalent JavaScript port of the class available as [JSPack](https://github.com/birchroad/node-jspack) that can be used with TTN.

 As an example: